ChromeAdmin/meetings-page-auto-closer-for-zoom/README.md

 ## Notices
 This extension is not affliated, authorized by, endorsed by, or produced by Zoom Video Communications.
-ZOOM is a trademark of Zoom Video Communications, Inc.
+<br/>ZOOM is a trademark of Zoom Video Communications, Inc.
-All other trademarks are the property of their respective holders.
+<br/>All other trademarks are the property of their respective holders.